Skip to content

 Adaptation to support smaller validators

-To better support smaller validators in our PoS network, we use a curve to represent the value of the previous step.
-This adjustment aims to reduce the penalty for validators who are not frequently selected for block production, while still incentivising active participation.
+To support smaller validators in our PoS network, an adjustment curve is applied to the moving average.
+This reduces penalties for validators that are less frequently selected for block production, while still incentivizing active participation.
+This adjustment ensures fairness for smaller validators, encouraging them to stay active while maintaining accountability for all participants.

-The adjusted availability score is calculated using the following formula:
+The adjusted availability score L is calculated as:

 L=L¯2+2L¯